School-Semester-Summaries/MAAI-S1/README.md

 <details>
   <summary><h3>👥 Group Project Blok 2 (2)</h3></summary>
-The coaching sessions with David aren't in here since I feel like it doesn't really fit in here.
+Most of the coaching sessions with David aren't here since we didn't really get feedback most of the time